akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 (Τέλος καλό, όλα καλά! -  All's well that ends well!)

 (C) 2024-2026 Andrew Kingdom all rights reserved.
 Licensed to 'Greek Fairy Tales'.
 May be reproduced for educational use.

+---
+## READER Questions

+> How did she come to raise the goose herself?

+AK: *Regarding Goosie, Beatrice's late mother was actually the one that arranged for Beatrice to be there when Goosie hatched from an egg.
+Geese can live for up to 30 or more years.
+The King (I suspect) was mainly hoping for a good hunt; things were generally going well for Henry I in 1113, though he came to regret some of his decisions over the next decade; presumably his new daughter-in-law was not among those. :)*